Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it has impacted the way we do business.

 And while there were bumps in the road (we all remember how much easier it was to type on a Blackberry vs. the original one-finger-at-a-time iPhone), it still made a mark on the industry that lasts to this day.

 And just like that, we’ve reached the modern day.
-Since the launch of the iPhone twelve years ago, we’ve seen:
+Since the launch of the iPhone almost two years ago, we’ve seen:

-Now that we’ve seen how smartphones have changed the way we communicate over the last 20+ years, let’s evaluate some of the big ways smartphones have impacted the way we do business.
+Now that we’ve seen how smartphones have changed how we communicate over the last 20+ years let’s evaluate some of the significant ways smartphones have impacted how we do business.

 1. Was the first smartphone Apple or Android?

-The first smartphone ever was IBM’s Simon Personal Communicator (SPC), which was released in 1994.
+The first smartphone ever was IBM’s Simon Personal Communicator (SPC), released in 1994.

 But on the topic of whether iOS or Android came first, there’s some debate about this, so let’s look at the numbers.
 We mentioned that the first iPhone came out in 2007.
 Android, on the other hand, released the HTC Dream phone in 2008.